1998 Tennessee Volunteers football team

-The 1998 Tennessee Volunteers football team represented the University of Tennessee in the 1998 NCAA Division I-A football season.
-Tennessee entered the 1998 season coming off an 11–2 record (7–1 SEC) in 1997.
-The Volunteers were given a preseason ranking of No. 10 in the AP Poll.

-The Vols won their second undisputed national title, and sixth overall, after defeating Florida State in the Fiesta Bowl, the first BCS National Championship Game.
-The '98 Vols beat eight bowl teams, including six January bowl teams, four top ten teams, and three BCS bowl-bound teams.
-The 1998 Tennessee Volunteers were ranked as the No. 3 college football team of all time by the Billingsley Report computer ratings.
+The 1998 Tennessee Volunteers football team represented the University of Tennessee as a member of the Eastern Division of the Southeastern Conference (SEC) during the 1998 NCAA Division I-A football season.
+Led by sixth-year head coach Phillip Fulmer, the Volunteers compiled an overall record of 13–0 with a mark of 8–0, winning the SEC's Eastern Division title.
+Tennessee advanced to the SEC Championship Game, where the Volunteers defeated Mississippi State to secure the conference championship.
+Tennessee was then invited to the Fiesta Bowl, the inaugural BCS National Championship Game, where the Volunteers defeated Florida State to the program's second undisputed national title, and sixth overall.
+The team played home games at Neyland Stadium in Knoxville, Tennessee.

 Tennessee was expected to have a slight fall-off after their conference championship the previous season.
-They had lost quarterback Peyton Manning, wide receiver Marcus Nash, and linebacker Leonard Little to the NFL.
-Manning was the first pick overall in the 1998 NFL Draft, selected before Ryan Leaf.
+They had lost quarterback Peyton Manning, wide receiver Marcus Nash, and linebacker Leonard Little to the National Football League (NFL).
+Manning was the first pick overall in the 1998 NFL draft.
 Tennessee was also coming off a difficult 42–17 loss to Nebraska in the Orange Bowl, and were in the midst of a five-game losing streak to the rival Florida Gators.
-Nonetheless, the Volunteers ended their season in Tempe with the school's first undefeated season in sixty years.
+Nonetheless, the Volunteers beat eight bowl teams, including six January bowl teams, four top-ten teams, and three Bowl Championship Series (BCS) bowl-bound teams, and completed the program's first undefeated season in 60 years.